SAP-samples/event-driven-integrations-codejam/exercises/11-aem-cloud-integration-adapter/README.md

 | Description      | Password for Solace Messaging in EU-North-Broker                                             |
 | Secure Parameter | *Password field in the Connect > Solace messaging section* |

-Take a note of the secure parameter name as we will be using it in the integration flow when configuring the flow before deployment.
+Take note of the secure parameter name as we will be using it in the integration flow when configuring the flow before deployment.

 ### Import the Advanced Event Mesh adapter